abom/info_threefold/docs/wikieditors/editing.md

 using the terminal:

-- first make sure you have the `info_threefold` wiki if you don't just execute `jsx wiki-load` check [wikis.md](./wikis.md) for more info on loading wikis
+- first make sure you have the `info_threefold` wiki if you don't, see how to load it [here](https://github.com/threefoldfoundation/info_threefold/blob/development_wikieditors/docs/wikieditors/wikis.md#how-to-load-info_threefold-wikis).
 - go to `/sandbox/code/github/threefoldfoundation/info_threefold` using the command `cd /sandbox/code/github/threefoldfoundation/info_threefold`

 - `git add .`